-Greater Cairo is the largest metropolitan area in Africa and the Middle East, and the eleventh-largest urban area in the world.
+Greater Cairo41 is the largest metropolitan area in Africa and the Middle East, and the eleventh-largest urban area in the world.
 It consists of three governorates: Cairo (located on the east bank of the Nile), Giza (on the west bank), and Qalyubia (to the north).
 Almost all the refugees and migrants coming to Egypt settle in Cairo and Giza, and our research focused on these governorates.
-Cairo governorate's total area is 453 square kilometers (175 sq mi), and its population according to the 2006 census was 6.76 million.
-The 2006 census estimated there were 75 slum areas in Cairo, inhabited by millions who are unable to find suitable housing.
+Cairo governorate's total area is 453 square kilometers (175 sq mi), and its population according to the 2006 census was 6.76 million.42 The 2006 census

+40 Interview with bank officials at Commercial Bank of Egypt (CIB) on July 4th, 2012 estimated there were 75 slum areas in Cairo, inhabited by millions who are unable to find suitable housing.
 Cairo is divided into four main regions: the eastern, western, southern, and northern regions.
 Each region includes 7 to 10 districts for a total of 34 districts.
 Giza Governorate (13,184 km2) is considered an agricultural area but in recent years, industries such as food, spinning and weaving, basic metals, engineering and electronics, and mining have started up.
 The governorate includes 10 Marakz, 12 cities, 7 districts, 51 rural local units annexed by 171 villages, and 636 hamlets.
-According to the 2006 census, Giza population is 6.3 million, of whom 58.6% live in urban areas.
-In this report we refer to both these governorates as "Cairo".
+According to the 2006 census, Giza population is 6.3 million, of whom 58.6% live in urban areas.43 In this report we refer to both these governorates as "Cairo".